La Poste (France): Mail delivery

 La Poste offers three different rates for sending mail in France: first-class, second-class and green letter.
 The latter was introduced in 2011 to provide an ecological alternative to the regular rates.
 It emits 15% less CO_{2} than first-class letters.
-In 2012, it accounted for one in five priority letters.(20 percent of priority letters).
+In 2012, it accounted for one in five priority letters (20 percent of priority letters).

-Parcels and Express (GeoPost)
+Parcels and express (GeoPost)

-GeoPost groups most parcel subsidiaries of La Poste Group.
-In France, the company provides two brands, Chronopost and DPD (formerly Exapaq).
+La Poste directly provides parcel service under the brand name Colissimo; however, Groupe La Poste also operates other subsidiaries providing express parcel delivery.
+Most of these faster parcel services are grouped under GeoPost which provides two brands in France, Chronopost and DPD (formerly Exapaq).
 Worldwide, the brands are DPD, Yurtiçi Kargo and Seur GeoPost.

 La Poste is the second biggest provider for parcel delivery in Europe, with a 15% share of the market and a €5 billion revenue.

-In 2017, Geopost expands its activities in Italy, Russia, Brazil and Vietnam.
+In 2017, Geopost expanded its activities in Italy, Russia, Brazil and Vietnam.